Toxic Smog Is Shrouding the Indian Capital Again

 Nearly off-the-charts-bad.
 The Air Quality Index (AQI), a gauge for measuring the level of pollutants air contains, reached an alarming level of 833 by Wednesday afternoon, according to the U.S. Embassy in Delhi.
 The mission warned of “hazardous” levels of PM2.5 — ultra fine particles that can carry carcinogens such as arsenic and mercury and are small enough to permeate most of the body’s defensive filters.

-The recorded levels are almost eight times the average of New York City and absurdly far beyond the safe limit set by the World Health Organization — ranging from 51-100.
+The recorded levels are more than 90 times the average of New York and absurdly far beyond the safe limit set by the World Health Organization — ranging from 51-100.
 Dr. Arvind Kumar, a physician cited by the Guardian, said such pollution has “terrible effects” on every part of a person’s body.
 “It can precipitate an acute asthma attack and in the long run it will increase their risk of lung cancer,” Kumar said.

 Pollution contributes to 2.5 million deaths in India each year, according to a report published by peer-reviewed journal the Lancet in October.